LoginRadius/docs/content/tutorial/php/index.md

     define('API_REQUEST_SIGNING', ''); // Pass true/false for enable/disable
     define('AUTH_FLOW', '');   // Pass optional/disabled, if email verification flow optional or disabled, no need to mention if required flow

-    //If you have Custom API Domain then define 'API_DOMAIN' then replaced it with your custom API domain,
+    //If you have Custom API Domain, then define 'API_DOMAIN' then replaced it with your custom API domain,
-    //otherwise no need to define these option in configuration.
+    //otherwise no need to define these options in configuration.
     // define('API_DOMAIN', 'https://api.loginradius.com');

     require_once "./src/LoginRadiusSDK/Utility/Functions.php";